Go All Out When You Thank Your Year-End Donors

 Even though people only get a few pieces of mail a day, most of it’s junk mail.
 You never want any of your letters, newsletters, or postcards to be perceived as junk mail (see above).

-By putting in a little time and effort, you can help ensure that your messages stand out, even in a world of information overload.
+By putting in a little time and effort, you can help ensure that your messages stand out in a world filled with information.

-In theory, a newsletter can be a great way to engage with your donors.
-In reality, that doesn’t often happen because most donor newsletters can be used as a cure for insomnia.
+In an ideal world, a newsletter can be a great way to engage with your donors.
+In the real world, that doesn’t often happen because most donor newsletters can be used as a cure for insomnia.
 They’re too long and filled with boring articles that brag about how wonderful the organization is.

 Think about what your donors want

 You need to include content that will interest your donors.
-Do you think your donors would rather read an article about your CEO receiving an award or one about Tina, a single mother who is having trouble making ends meet, but is grateful because thanks to your generous donors, she can get food for her family at the Westside Community food pantry?
+Do you think your donors would rather read an article about your CEO receiving an award or one about Tina, a single mother who is having trouble making ends meet but is grateful because, thanks to your generous donors, she can get healthy food for her family at the Westside Community food pantry?

 The answer should be obvious.
 Your donors want to hear about how they’re helping you make a difference for your clients/community.
+Before choosing content, think carefully about whether or not your donors would be interested in it.

 If you’re a larger organization, you could create different newsletters for different programs or one specifically for monthly donors.

-You may opt not to do a print newsletter because it’s expensive and takes too much time, but you’re making a mistake if many of your donors prefer print.
+You may opt not to do a print newsletter because it’s more expensive and takes too much time, but you’re making a mistake if many of your donors prefer print.

 I think you’ll have more success if you can do both print and email newsletters.
 I recommend a short email newsletter once or twice a month and one to four print newsletters a year.

-Donors are more likely to see any communication that comes in the mail, as opposed to the excessive volume of email most of us get.
+Donors are more likely to see any communication that comes in the mail, as opposed to the enormous volume of email most of us get.

 Follow the Domain Formula, which was developed by the Domain fundraising group.
-A couple of things they recommend is to send your print newsletter only to donors and to put it in an envelope, not send it as a self-mailer.
+A couple of things they recommend are sending your print newsletter only to donors and putting it in an envelope, not sending it as a self-mailer.

 They also recommend putting a donation envelope in your print newsletter.
 This is a proven way to raise additional revenue and you may be able to recoup your expenses.
+Print newsletters are a great way to boost your retention rate, too.

 You can also save money by creating a shorter print newsletter (maybe two pages instead of four) or only mailing it once or twice a year.
 You can print them in-house, as long as it looks professional.